rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 ### CPU and Memory

 Hardware requirements scale based on the size of your Rancher deployment.
 Provision each individual node according to the requirements.
-The requirements are different depending on if you are installing Rancher with Docker or on a Kubernetes cluster.
+The requirements are different depending on if you are installing Rancher in a single container with Docker, or if you are installing Rancher on a Kubernetes cluster.

 {{% tabs %}}
-{{% tab "Nodes in Kubernetes Install" %}}
+{{% tab "Kubernetes Install Requirements" %}}

 These requirements apply to [installing Rancher on a Kubernetes cluster.]({{<baseurl>}}/rancher/v2.x/en/installation/k8s-install/)